ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/all-new-kindle-amazon-giveaway.markdown

 has_entry_page: true
 title: "Win Amazon's 'All-new Kindle'"
 competition-description: "<p>Meet the all-new Kindle, now with a built-in adjustable\
-  \ front light so you can read indoors, outdoors and at more times of day.
+  \ front light so you can read indoors, outdoors and at more times of the day.
 Purpose-built\
   \ for reading, Kindle features a glare-free touchscreen display that reads like\
   \ printed paper, even in direct sunlight.
 With Kindle, your story starts here!</p>\n\
   <p>Want it?
 Click below for a chance to win!</p>\n"